plfa/plfa.github.io/src/plfa/part1/Connectives.lagda.md

 Note that there is a choice in how we write the `from` function.
 As given, it takes `⟨ inj₂ z , inj₂ z′ ⟩` to `inj₂ z`, but it is easy to write a variant that instead returns `inj₂ z′`.
-We have an embedding rather than an isomorphism because the `from` function must discard either `z` or `z′` in this case.
+We have a retraction rather than an isomorphism because the `from` function must discard either `z` or `z′` in this case.

 In the usual approach to logic, both of the distribution laws